top of page

 Data governance is no longer just about compliance or audits.
 It’s becoming a frontline security control, helping prevent both accidental exposure and downstream cyber risk.

-In many recent New Zealand incidents, organisations didn’t miss obvious malware or dramatic system failures.
+In many recent incidents in New Zealand, organisations didn’t miss obvious malware or dramatic system failures.
 Instead, the warning signs were subtle:

 • A legitimate user behaving slightly differently